roamlab/reactemg/README.md

 ```

 Enter `2` to use your W&B account, and follow the prompts to provide your API key.

-Replace <RUN_ID> with your desired name.
-The script writes to `model_checkpoints/<exp_name>/epoch_<N>.pth` every epoch.
-If you supply `--exp_name <RUN_ID>` it re-uses that folder; otherwise it autogenerates one.
-Make sure you have write permission where you launch the job.

-You may also initialize weights from a saved checkpoint by adding `--saved_checkpoint_pth path/to/epoch_X.pth` to the training command.
-If you wish to fine-tune a model via LoRA, provide the flag `--use_lora 1`, in addition to the locally saved checkpoint path.

 ### Fine-tuning on ROAM-EMG